How to Grow and Care for Bleeding Glory Vine (Clerodendrum thomsoniae) Indoors

 Light Requirements

-If light is not enough, Bleeding Glorybower will become leggy with wide spaces between the leaf nodes and will not bloom.
+If the light is not enough, Bleeding Glorybower will become leggy with wide spaces between the leaf nodes and will not bloom.

 Temperature and Humidity

 To elevate humidity especially where the room temperatures are very high, like in winter, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to raise humidity for houseplants.
+Check out these techniques on how to increase humidity for houseplants.

 Fertilizer